jxmked/Script-Thing/README.md

 # Script Thing

-A random script project, etc. that can be use as a demo, reference or something.
+> A random script project, etc. that can be
+> use as a demo, reference or something.

+> Some scripts has video link included so, you can watch
+> the creation of that script.
 ----

 ****Enjoy****